alexkmj/login-application/README.md

 - `/signup` - Signup page that allows users to create a new account

 # API

+The Login Application has the following API endpoints:

 | API                 | Method | Roles          | Description          |
 | ------------------- | ------ | -------------- | -------------------- |